Veranus of Cavaillon

 Saint Veranus of Cavaillon (Véran, Vrain; Verano) (died c.
 590) was a French saint, with a cultus in Italy.
 He was born at Vaucluse and was bishop of Cavaillon.

 Gregory of Tours writes of miracles performed by Veranus, including the expulsion of a dragon.
 He is also remembered as a leader in charitable works and as a patron of local monasteries, not only in France but also in Italy, particularly in the city of Albenga, where he was instrumental in the conversion of the people to Christianity.

-In the early 11th century some of his relics were transferred from his place of burial to Orléans.
-In the 13th century most were transferred again, to Cavaillon Cathedral, which is dedicated to him, but some were sent to Albenga Cathedral in Liguria, where they are still preserved in a shrine.
+In the early 11th century, some of his relics were transferred from his place of burial to Orléans.
+In the 13th century, most were transferred again, to Cavaillon Cathedral, which is dedicated to him, but some were sent to Albenga Cathedral in Liguria, where they are still preserved in a shrine.

 Placenames

 The French villages of Saint-Véran and Saint-Verain are named after him.

-In Fontaine de Vaucluse there is a church called after the Saint.
-It was the place of his birth and in the small church there is a tomb reputed to be that of the Saint.
+In Fontaine de Vaucluse, there is a church named after the saint.
+It was the place of his birth and in the small church there is a tomb reputed to be his.